walterhiggins/WMPJS/README.md

 #### gedit Preferences

 The first thing you should do once you've installed gedit is set some preferences.
 Most modern programming editors provide a file Browsing view where you can see at a glance all of your folders and files.
-The disk browser is super useful when you want to quickly navigate around your javascript folders and files.
+The disk browser is super useful when you want to quickly navigate around your Javascript folders and files.
 To enable the File browsing view in Gedit, choose View => Side Panel to open the Side Panel view.
 In the bottom of the Side Panel view there is a File Browser tab which you should click to switch to the File Browser.
 From the File Browser (Disk Browser in TextWrangler on Mac OS) you can quickly open files, view folder contents, and create new files and sub-folders.
 Once you enable the Side Panel view it will always be displayed the next time you launch because GEdit remembers your view settings.

 ![File Browser in Gedit](images/chapter-04/screenshot-gedit-file-browser.png "gedit's File Browser")